-The municipality has approximately 403 ha of Council owned or managed public open space spread across 140 sites.
-This equates to approximately 20.5 hectares of open space per 1,000 people (based on Horsham's population of 19,627 people, 2016).
+The municipality has approximately 287 ha of Council owned or managed public open space spread across 97 sites.
+This excludes open space fronting the river, drainage and stormwater reserves and public halls and equates to approximately 14.6 hectares of open space per 1,000 people (based on Horsham's population of 19,627 people, 2016).
+Within the Horsham Township area there is 158.8 ha of open space across 66 sites.